Social work is a human rights profession; be part of it.

 A satisfactory Overseas Criminal Record Check/Local Police Certificate is also required, in addition to a DBS Check, where you have lived outside of the UK in the last 5 years for 6 months or more.
 Further information about how to obtain an Overseas Criminal Record check can be found on the Gov.uk website.

-Approved by Social Work England for the purpose of providing eligibility to apply for registration as a social worker in England.
+Approved by Social Work England (SWE) for the purpose of providing eligibility to apply for registration with SWE as a social worker in England.

 You’ll join our Centre for Social Work and Social Justice, which is a vibrant learning community that strives to address issues of national and international concern.
 We pride ourselves on our commitment to social justice, and on giving our students opportunities to participate in activities promoting social justice.